 • If a company allows their employees to bring their dogs to work and an attack occurs in the workplace, the business may be held at fault.

 Dog bite claims can get complicated.
 It can be difficult to establish a dog’s violent history and it is not always easy to prove who was at fault.
-Having a good lawyer on your side can help you get the compensation you deserve.
+Having a good dog bite lawyer near you on your side can help you get the compensation you deserve.

-The Jeffcoat Firm is a team of attorneys serving Orangeburg, South Carolina with years of experience in personal injury and dog bite law.
+The Jeffcoat Firm is a team of experienced personal injury lawyers serving Orangeburg, South Carolina with years of experience in personal injury and dog bite law.
 A dog bite can greatly reduce quality of life.
 Don’t let careless pet owners get away with it.
 Call The Jeffcoat Firm for a free consultation.